- Active Duty

 - Transpose moderately easy music

 In order to qualify for a position with the Army band, you must pass one or more auditions.
-You must be a fairly accomplished musician and have good music sight-reading ability.

 Those who want to serve must first take the Armed Services Vocational Aptitude Battery, a series of tests that helps you better understand your strengths and identify which Army jobs are best for you.

 Job training for a Musician requires 10 weeks of Basic Combat Training and 10 weeks of Advanced Individual Training at the Armed Forces School of Music in Norfolk, Va.